 NC TAR implementation document

 ENTSOG has also published an implementation document that sits alongside NC TAR.
 It is non-binding and prepared for information and illustrative purposes but does provide some useful contexts in terms of how NC TAR should be implemented.
 It states that Existing Contracts must satisfy three criteria to qualify for Article 35.
-We discuss each one in turn.
+The Proposer discusses each one in turn.

 “Type: only fixed price contracts or capacity bookings under such contracts qualify, not floating price contracts since their signatories foresaw future price changes”.